UofT-Course-Tools/spec/course-guide/README.md

 # Course Guide

 ## Vision
-This web feature is designed to work with the UofT Course Tool.
-The Course Guide component is destinate to help any freshman students to have a better understanding of how to select the right course.
+The Course Guide component helps students have a better understanding of what the right courses for them are.

-The Course Guide feature is able to generate a list of recommend courses based on the given years and programs from students.
+The Course Guide generates a list of recommend courses based on the student's year and programs from students.
-This feature helps the student to effectively engage to the other features we have for the UofT Course Tool web app.

 ## Overview

-This is a brief demonstration of how the user journey will be like when students try our web app, It shows how student need to start entering their year until finishing with a well optimized time table.
+The user's journey through the course guide starts at them selecting their year and ends at them optimizing their timetable.

 ![high-level-demonstration](./High_level_demonstration.png)

-The course guide is construct by two feature:

-First:
- - Program Selecting tool
+### Program Selection

+After a user selects their year, they're able to browse through the list of programs available to them, adding programs to their program cart as they see fit.

+__User Journey Statechart__
 ![program-selecting-chart](./Program_Choosing_state.png)

-It allows the students to search their subject and browse through the detail of the program, ultimately added to their program cart.

-Here is a better demonstration of the app.
+__Program Selection Concept Design__
 ![program-selecting-figma](./figma_pic.png)

-As the picture showed, we are able to give the information on academic calendar and help the user to access it more conveniently.

-Second:

- - Course Selecting tool
+### Course Selection

+With the programs selected, the user now moves to the course selection stage.
+Here, the user can add courses to their course cart by exploring courses via the search bar or consulting our _Recommended Courses_ UI component's suggestions.

+__User Journey Statechart__
  ![course-selecting-chart](./Course_Selecting_State.png)

-Based on the previous program selected, we can collaborate with the backend to generate a list of recommend courses to select.
+__Course Selection Concept Design__
 ![course-selecting-figma](./figma_course_pic.png)

-So far we are unable to have any recommendation for higher years due to the messiness of the academic calendar, we can scrap the right information.
-## Components

-### Course Search Bar

-__Data__

-Query: The current search query

-__Methods__

-_search(query)_:

-Searches the course DB for courses that match the query

-Triggered on every input event (with a small debounce value)

-__Sub-Components__

-Course Card